linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 # Ratings Coverage

 Moody's will ultimately provide the market the rating coverage it wants in facilitating efficiencies Since Moody’s announced its intention to rate bank loans in April,  1995,  it has rated over 415 facili ties of 210 companies amounting to over $\$96$ billion (see Graph 6 for Moody's cumulative ratings coverage as well as Appendix B for a listing of facilities currently rated by Moody's).
 Coverage for coverage's sake is not an objective of Moody's.Rather,  we would like to provide ratings coverage only in circumstances where we believe it brings clear value to the marketplace.
 Moody’s has three tests for value.
 First,  the loan is likely to be drawn.
-This first test usually precludes the rating of CP backstop facilities,  for example.
+This first test usually precludes the rating of [[Class Note 12 – Commercial Paper#Class Note 12 – Commercial Paper|CP]] backstop facilities,  for example.
 Second,  the loan must be capable of being traded either through assignment or participating interests.
 Third,  Moody's must believe that there is enough information available to express an accurate opinion of risk.

 Graph 5: A New Framework for Risk-Adjusted Pricing

 ![](https://storage.simpletex.cn/view/ffszwfQG1yMliHLYakhW8Gl2HCc8uQ11f)

 With regard to this last test of value,  we should note that only 13 companies do not already carry bond ratings from Moody's of the 210 companies whose bank loans have now been rated.
 Of the 13 unrated companies,  virtually all were subsidiaries of companies who did carry bond ratings from Moody's at the time the bank loans were rated.
 In addition,  Moody's has always believed that an understanding of a company's loan facilities plays a critical role in developing an understanding of the risks inherent in that company's bond obligations.
 Loan covenants,  loan structure,  and structural subordination issues are all critical credit considerations that must be reflected in the rating of the bonds (see Moodys Investors Service: Global Credit Analysis,  " published by IFR Books,  1991).
 Therefore Moody's has always sought information on a rated company's facilities even well before our announcement that we would be rating bank loans.